RavenousLegs

 Sharchi Village in Tirthan Valley, Himachal Pradesh

-4. Hike up to small hamlets in Tirthan Valley to learn the basic lifestyle of the locals
+4. Explore the charming hamlets in Tirthan Valley and learn the local way of life

 5. Birding in Tirthan Valley